 Finding Low Prices for Appliance Repairs

-Last updated in May 2019
+Last updated May 2023

 Our Ratings Tables show our price comparison scores for each company.
-To calculate these scores, our undercover shoppers contacted each company for prices on four different repair jobs.
+To calculate these scores, our undercover shoppers contacted each company for prices on five different repair jobs.
 The scores show how each company’s prices compared to the average price for all surveyed companies.
-The scores are adjusted so that the average price comparison score is $100.
+Scores are adjusted so that the average price comparison score is $100.
 Prices charged by a company with a score of $90, for example, were 10 percent lower than the average.

 In this industry—as in so many we have studied—we found no evidence of any relationship between price and service quality.
 In fact, companies with below-average prices tended to score higher on our customer survey than companies with above-average prices.